DATA-690-FALL-2021/data690_SwapanGupta/Assignment11/README.md

+- This folder is for Assignment 11.
-This files contains the reports generated for the tests performed in https://ce.ezanalytix.com/index
+- It contains the reports generated for the tests performed in https://ce.ezanalytix.com/index